DingLabSJTU/DySpec/README.md

 print(f"pandas version: {pd.__version__}")
 ```

-This script will print the installed versions of the libraries.
-If you see the version numbers printed without any errors, the libraries were installed successfully.
+Successful installation of the libraries can be verified by confirming that the version numbers are displayed without any error messages.

 ### Run the code
-- Execute the integrated Notebook from Step 1 to Step 7 in order.
-- Test images are included in each subfolder.
+- Execute Steps 1 to 10 sequentially, following the instructions in `Supplementary Note 7` of 《Dynamic Spectra: Fluorescence-Transforming Barcodes for High-Dimensional Proteomic Imaging》.